-D o r o t h y P a r v a z has worked as a senior producer at Al Jazeera based out of New York and Doha, focusing on human rights and conflict.
+D o r o t h y P a r v a z is the Global Politics Reporter at ThinkProgress, based in Washington, DC.
+She previously worked as a senior producer at Al Jazeera based out of New York and Doha, focusing on human rights and conflict.
 She was previously the digital special projects editor for the network, where she crafted spotlight coverage on key stories and reported on political issues and democracy in several countries, including Egypt, Libya and Afghanistan.

 In the course of reporting on the uprisings in the Middle East, she was disappeared in Syria and was among the first to report on the secret prisons and torture centers there.
 She was transferred to Iran's Evin prison where she spent over two weeks being interrogated before being released.

-Parvaz has also reported investigative pieces on constitutional issues in the US as well as the nuclear meltdown following Japan's 2011 earthquake and tsunami.
+Parvaz has also reported investigative pieces on constitutional issues in the US as well as the nuclear meltdown following Japan's 2011 earthquake.